National Safety Council Work to Zero Initiative Unveils New Research on Improving Workplace Safety with Robotics

 About the National Safety Council

-The National Safety Council is America's leading nonprofit safety advocate – and has been for more than 100 years.
+The National Safety Council is America's leading nonprofit safety advocate – and has been for nearly 110 years.
 As a mission-based organization, we work to eliminate the leading causes of preventable death and injury, focusing our efforts on the workplace, roadway and impairment.
 We create a culture of safety to not only keep people safer at work, but also beyond the workplace so they can live their fullest lives.

 Connect with NSC: